Collection of Personal Information

 Refund Policy for the Maine Real Estate Sales Agent Home Study Course

 A refund is available if cancellation happens within 30 days of the purchase date.
-There will be an administration fee of $50.00 for all cancellations.
+Full refund, less $50 administration fee, will be issued once course materials, in salable condition, are returned.
 No credit or refund will be given if you drop the course after 30 days.

 Transfer Policy for all continuing education and Live Pre-Licensing/Qualifying Education courses: